Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * &#128272;
 * Only accessible for the superuser.
-* Creates a modal to confirm if the user wishes to delete this item.
+* Creates a modal to confirm if the superuser wishes to delete this item.
 * Once submitted, it deletes the item from the database, so the item can no longer be viewed on the site.
 * The item will be permanently deleted from the database.